emqx/emqx-docs/en_US/getting-started/getting-started.md

 - Ubuntu
 - Debian
 - macOS
-- Windows
 - Linux <!--后续插入对应页面的链接-->
+- Windows (EMQX Open Source only)

-For other platforms not listed above, you can try to [build and install with  source code](http://localhost:8080/docs/en/latest/getting-started/deploy/install.html#source-code-compilation-and-installation) or simply [contact EMQ](https://www.emqx.com/en/contact) for support.
+For other platforms not listed above, you can try to [build and install with  source code](../deploy/install-source.md) or simply [contact EMQ](https://www.emqx.com/en/contact) for support.

 <!-- TODO @wivwiv Update K8s link when EMQX Terraform 5.0 document ready -->